philipclare/philipclare.com/content/authors/admin/_index.md

 - Visitors
 ---

 Philip is a Biostatistician, with a PhD in Biostatistics from UNSW Sydney and a Masters in Biostatistics from the University of Sydney.
-He currently works as a Biostatistician, consulting on a variety of projects for the National Drug and Alcohol Research Centre at UNSW Sydney.
+He currently works as a Biostatistician, for the Prevention Research Collaboration at the University of Sydney, and is an Adjunct Lecturer with the National Drug and Alcohol Research Centre.
 He also conducts methodological research, with a particular focus on causal inference using observational data, and the use of machine learning in causal inference.

 Philip completed his PhD in 2020, with a focus on the use of targeted maximum likelihood estimation to estimate causal effects, under the supervision of Assoc.
 Prof. Timothy Dobbins, Prof. Richard Mattick and Assoc.
 Prof. Raimondo Bruno.